 uv

-uv is a Rust-based package and project manager for Python that combines a pip-compatible installer, virtual environment management, a tool runner, and Python version management in one command-line interface (CLI).
+uv is a Rust-based command-line tool that combines package and project management for Python.
+It also provides virtual environment handling, a tool runner, and Python version management.

 Installation and Setup